Why The Erdmann Institute?

 The Erdmann Institute for Enrollment Leadership was created to fill a noticeable void in professional development opportunities for mid-career and director level independent school enrollment managers.
 Inspired by the work of David Erdmann, former Dean of Admission and Enrollment at Rollins College and long-time friend to independent schools, The Erdmann Institute is designed with the goal of advancing knowledge, skill, leadership, and community among admission professionals.
 Working closely with The Association of Boarding Schools (TABS) and The Enrollment Management Association, The Erdmann Institute strives to be at the forefront of the field of independent school admission while maintaining an engaging and collaborative environment for school professionals from across the United States and Canada.

-The program, which spans four days, combines interactive presentations and small group work with ample opportunities for thoughtful conversations and collaboration.
+The program, which spans four days, combines interactive workshops, collective discussions, and small group work with ample opportunities for thoughtful conversations and collaboration.

 The Erdmann Institute features at least one representative from The Enrollment Management Association and TABS.
-Both organizations have also agreed to share admission relevant research at the Erdmann Institute each year, giving attendees exclusive access to industry insights well before the general public.
-Guest presenters, which vary each year, may include current heads of school, deans of enrollment from higher education, experts in independent school financial aid, or one of a myriad of other professionals that have much to add to the enrollment conversation.
+Both organizations engage fully in the programming by sharing admission relevant research each year, often giving attendees exclusive access to industry insights well before the general public.
+Workshop leaders, which vary each year, may include current heads of school, deans of enrollment from higher education, experts in independent school financial aid, or one of a myriad of other professionals that have much to add to the enrollment conversation.

 Attendee Outcomes & Topics Covered